Igor-Pchelko/blog-wiremock-integration-test/README.md

 # Integration tests

 This is a demo project for Integration tests with WireMock.net.
+The complete blog post you can find here: [Using WireMock for dotnet core Integration tests](https://pcholko.com/posts/2021-04-05/wiremock-integration-test/)

 ## Run services locally